sborland/GameDay/README.md

 # GameDayCalendar
-Web application that helps you keep track of the latest game news and releases
+Web application that helps you keep track of the latest game news and releases.

+Libraries used:
+FullCalendar